 The majority of the curricular offerings are given in the two-semester regular session, beginning late in August and ending in May.
 Classes are held Monday through Friday throughout the day, the first class beginning at 8:00 a.m. and the last period ending at 5:20 p.m., with some evening offerings available.
-The college calendar is listed on page 439 of this catalog.
-Consult the Registrar for a list of course offerings.
+The college calendar is listed on page 454 of this catalog.
+Class schedules are available online through the Registrar's website.